 There are now palpable expectations for quick, convenient and effortless customer support and a company’s ability to provide this directly correlates to revenue and loyalty.
 To meet these expectations and compete on customer service, companies are turning to chatbots and conversational AI to offload work from human agents, decrease resolution time and provide omnichannel, real-time support.

 Chatbots have been around for quite a few years now.
 Adoption of AI is now well beyond early adopter trial and error or limited pilot programs designed to test drive the technology.
-Chatbots and conversational AI are being widely adopted to perform knowledge work, and become the new interface for consumer engagement.
-With all that being said, we wanted to understand the adoption of AI and the outlook of AI in Customer Service over the next few years.
+Conversational AI chatbots are being widely adopted to perform knowledge work, and become the new interface for consumer engagement.
+With all that being said, we wanted to understand the adoption of AI, trends in support automation, and the outlook of AI in customer service over the next few years.

 - 1.4 billion people are using chatbots (Chatbot.Net)